 Tucker Hollow - Located approximately nine miles northwest of Lead Hill, Arkansas.
-It contains approximately 87 acres above the top of the conservation pool.
+It contains approximately 80 acres above the top of the conservation pool.
 The site slopes gently to the lake on the east and contains substantial tree cover.
-Recreational facilities on the site include 28 campsites with electrical hookups, a commercial marina, two lane boat launching ramp, one group shelter, an adjacent resort with overnight accommodations, and water borne restroom/showers.
+Recreational facilities on the site include a commercial marina, two lane boat launching ramp, two group shelters, an adjacent resort with overnight accommodations, and water borne restroom/showers.